RedHatInsights/frontend-components/packages/rule-components/README.md

 #### `fetchData`

 This function is called everytime somthing changes (after each user interaction).
 You will receive one object with `meta` for pagination, `filterValues` for filtering and `sortBy` for sorting.

+#### `filterValues`

+Applied filters outside of RuleTable component.
+It should be object with keys to match keys of `filters`.
+Values should be either array of strings/numbers or just string/number they will be then matched to values of each filter.
+If the key is not present in `filters` the filter will not be visible, if the value is not present in available filters raw value will be shown.

 #### `sortBy`